MaxineXiaoyueMa/ds-notes/docs/notes/misc/git-cheatsheet.md

 - compare the difference between working directory and staging area:
 `git diff`

 - compare the difference between staging aread and most recent commit:
 `git diff --staged`

 - compare the difference between a commit and its parent:
 `git show commit_id`

-- cloning a Repository:
-`git clone repository_URL`

-- getting Colored Output:
-`git config --global color.ui auto`

-- restoring to a commit temporarily:
+- restore to a commit temporarily:
 `git checkout commit_id`

 ## Remote